ridwanabdillahi/rfcs/text/0000-rustflags.md

 This RFC aims to improve the experience of enabling Rust compiler flags for specific crates when building Rust projects by adding a new option, `--rustflag=<RUSTFLAG>`.
-This would have the same effect as `cargo rustc -- <RUSTFLAG>` but would also be available for use by other subcommands such as `bench, build, check, run` and `test`.
+This would have the same effect as `cargo rustc -- <RUSTFLAG>` but would also be available for use by other subcommands such as `bench, build, check, run` and `test` thus allowing a Rust project to be built and tested for instance without forcing a new compilation and losing the rustflags that were set when invoking `cargo rustc`.

 # Motivation
 [motivation]: #motivation

-Why are we doing this?
-What use cases does it support?
-What is the expected outcome?

 Today, there currently exists multiple ways of specifying `RUSTFLAGS` to pass to invocations of the Rust compiler.
 All of the existing ways have the limitation of not being able to specify which invocation of rustc the compiler flag is set for.
+When a Rust developer tries to enable a Rust compiler option for the current crate being built, they will also have this compiler option set for all dependencies including the standard libraries.
+With the feature proposed by this RFC, a Rust developer can simply use Cargo CLI to pass rustflags for a given crate without the need to worry about how other crates might be affected.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-This RFC proposes adding a new cargo flag, `--rustflag`, which accepts a pairing of `crate:RUSTFLAG` that instructs cargo to set the given flag when invoking rustc for the crate specified.
-This allows setting a Rust compiler flag for local crates as well as upstream dependencies.
-Setting a specific Rust compiler flag for the standard libraries is currently out of scope for this RFC.
+This RFC proposes adding a new cargo flag, `--rustflag=<RUSTFLAG>`, which would instruct cargo to pass the given flag when invoking rustc for the current crate being compiled.
+This allows setting a Rust compiler flag for local crates only and not forcing this upon dependencies including transitive dependencies and standard libraries.

 ## An example: code coverage